NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/EfficientHandlingAndProgressiveLoadingOfCompressedMultiframeDicomImages/README.md

 The browser's rendering engine attempts to load the entire file into memory, due to the significant size of these images, the browser can quickly exhaust its allocated memory, leading to crashes or unresponsive behavior.

 This issue affects both ePAD and OHIF with the latest WADO-loader version.
+Note that the crash can be reproduced in the current OHIF v3 version, so it has impact on projects including IDC.

 ## Objective